glic3rinu/basefs/DOC.md

 Strong consistency guarantees inside the group are not probided, but can be provided in upper layers.
 Eventual consistent is provided.

+merkle tree ordered by directory, because is the inherent structure and ordering of the events by time is not deterministic on the cluster.
+EXP replication, because 1024 last event replaying if a node fails to sync is becuase misses lots of events, exp merkle size sync will give faster convergence while saving bandwith on few changes cases.